SchokiCoder/book_modern_c/src/terms.md

 closer to the hardware than C is.
 “Then why is this book not focused on assembly then?” you might ask.
 Because it is too far away from conventional programming languages and practices.
-Assembly and programming languages, especially high-level languages such as Python look very different.
+Assembly and programming languages, especially high-level languages such as Python, look very different.
 Learning assembly alone won't help you much, if your goal is to program in a somewhat conventional way.